The Hitchhiker’s Guide Primer

 “Hitchhiker’s Guide to the Galaxy” has had many adaptations.
 Originating as a radio show on the BBC in 1978.
 I am only going to discuss the books and the film as they are the only ones that I have seen.

 My first experience with “Hitchhiker’s Guide” was in high school.
 My friend’s instant messaging username was made of the phrase “the answer is 42.”
 That number has great significance in all versions of the story.
 It is the answer to the ultimate question of life, the universe, and everything.

 What I also like about these books is that they use the word penultimate.
 Which is my favorite word.
 It is a mathy reason too.
-It is because it reveals a lot about how the mind works.
-That we need a word to describe what comes before the last thing The act of counting seems embedded in how we think about the world.
+That we need a word to describe what comes before the last thing There are a lot of phrases and words related to the act of counting.

 Hitchhiker’s Guide: 42 Years and Counting